vsg-dev/VulkanSceneGraph/INSTALL.md

     make -j 8
     make install

----

-## Quick guide to build and install the VSG for Windows using Visual Studio 2017
+## Quick build instructions for Windows using Visual Studio 2017

 Command line instructions for default build of static library (.lib) in source: